rodgerro/MS-Fabric/README.md

 # Microsoft Fabric Portfolio – Starter Project

-This repo showcases a **mini end‑to‑end Microsoft Fabric solution** you can import into a Fabric Workspace or adapt for demos and interviews.
+This repo showcases a **mini end‑to‑end Microsoft Fabric solution** you can import into a Fabric Workspace

 ## What’s inside
 ```